-What to Look for in a Bond Company
+What to Look for in a Surety Bond Company

-The contract documents, Federal and State statues or private owner will outline the requirements for the Surety company writing your bond.
-Many will require that your Surety be rated “A-“ or better by the rating agency A.M.
+The contract documents, Federal and State statues or private owner will outline the requirements for the surety bond company writing your Oil and gas bonds.
+Many will require that your surety bond company be rated “A-“ or better by the rating agency A.M.
 Best.
 You can check that here (registration required).
-Contractors should be very suspicious about using a bond with a lesser rating.
-Most contracts will also require your Surety to be listed on the U.S. Department of Treasury’s Circular 570 which you can check here.
+Contractors should be very suspicious about using a surety bond company with a lesser rating.
+Most contracts will also require your surety bond company to be listed on the U.S. Department of Treasury’s Circular 570 which you can check here.
 This is sometimes shorted as a “T-Listing”.

-Oil and gas bonds are types of surety bond and surety bonds are written on the principal of indemnity.
-This means that if the bond company suffers a loss, they will seek reimbursement from the indemnitors.
-Before getting a bond, the company and often the owners will be asked to sign a General Indemnity Agreement.
+Oil and gas bonds are types of surety bonds and surety bonds are written on the principal of indemnity.
+This means that if the surety bond company suffers a loss, they will seek reimbursement from the indemnitors.
+Before getting an Oil and Gas bond, the company and often the owners will be asked to sign a General Indemnity Agreement.
 You should read this agreement carefully before signing it as it spells out the terms and conditions of all indemnitors.
 This is one major difference between surety bonds and insurance.
 Read more about indemnity here.

 We are a company that supports our customers by providing them with the surety bonds they need to thrive.
 We are not just internet marketers or insurance agents.
 We are surety bond experts.
 Our team has over 100 years of combined experience and has access to all major bond companies.